stronnag/mwptools/docs/manual/docs/Building-with-meson-and-ninja.md

 If you just want to install {{ mwp }} on a Debian /derivative (includin WSL), x64_64, then you can install the binary `.deb` package from the [Release Area](https://github.com/stronnag/mwptools/releases).

+For Arch Linux, you can install the AUR package `mwptools-git`

 Otherwise, if you're using a different (not Debian based) distribution, just curious about building mwptools, you want to explore other tools and scripts in the repository or you're using a different architecture (ia32, Arm7, aarch64, riscV, ppc etc.), then you can build from source.

-For Arch Linux, you can install using the AUR package `mwptools-git`

 The **mwptools** suite is built using the [meson](https://mesonbuild.com/SimpleStart.html) and [ninja](https://ninja-build.org/) toolchain.
 For most users these will be automatically provided by a `build-essentials` type of package transparently to the user.